In der Hütte am Berg

 Have climbed the path to you,

-Where I oft the world forgot
+Where I oft the world forgot,

 By the glowing red of candles

-Down below I lose myself
+For down below I lose myself

 In the bustle, loud and vain,

-That I be cured, be whole again!"—
+That I find myself again!"—

 Thus to solitude given over,

-My old dreams would unfold,
+Old dreams they would unfold,

-And the quiet weaving flame
+And the calmly weaving flame

-Rid the sorrow from my soul.
+Lifted sorrow from my soul.

-— Quietly, as if by spirit's hand,
+—Softly, as if by spirit's hand,

-What I love and what I begged for,
+What I loved and longed for,

 Stood before me gracious, shy,

-Without thinking, lacking words
+Without thinking, without words

-I took her precious hand in mine;
+I held her precious hand in mine;

 Felt curls and then a cheek